 The top two are interchangeable, as the loose-aggressive playing style can be very profitable for some.
 However, the TAG style is best for newer players to the game, as LAG can be a very dangerous style if you do not know what you are doing.

-For more information on playing styles, check out my friend's poker player types article on his online poker blog.
+For more information on playing styles, check out my friend's poker player types article on his blog.
 It provides more in-depth explanations of the 4 different player types outlined above with some real-life examples.

 Check out the article on changing gears in poker to find out how to profitably switch between tight-aggressive and loose-aggressive poker.